kemayo/wow-silverdragon/README.md

 ### Broker

 SilverDragon includes a Broker plugin.
-It'll attach itself to your minimap, or a Broker container you have installed, and show you a list of the mobs it knows about in the current zone.
+It'll attach itself to the addon compartment and also your minimap, or a Broker container you have installed, and show you a list of the mobs it knows about in the current zone.

 ## Other addons you may find useful